serbrio/mooc_csb_2025/Project_I/REPORT.md

 https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/models.py#L26 (Line 26 in models.py)

 **Cryptographic Failures** \
-Sensitive data (in this case, private messages) not encrypted at rest, allowing a SQL injection flaw to retrieve this data.
+Sensitive data (in this case, private messages) not encrypted at rest, allowing an attacker to retrieve this data using, for examle, SQL injection flaws.

 As described in [Flaw 3](#flaw-3), [SQL injection](screenshots/flaw-3-before-3.png) can [reveal](screenshots/flaw-3-before-4.png) messages of other users.
-And as the messages are not encrypted, attacker can gain access to the personal and sensitive data.
+And as the messages are not encrypted, attacker can gain access to the personal and sensitive data in these messages.

 ## Fix
-To encrypt the fields in django Models, it is convenient to use the django-fernet-encrypted-fields package.
+To encrypt the fields in django Models, it is convenient to use the django-fernet-encrypted-fields package. \
 If not installed yet: \
 ```pip install django-fernet-encrypted-fields```

 Make *Message* model encrypt text of messages before saving them to the database: \